Britain to be blanketed with snow and ice for new year as Met Office issues warnings

 “These colder conditions and wintry hazards – snow, ice and strong winds – will develop more widely as we enter the new year, with more warnings for snow and ice likely.
 It looks like this cold spell will last through at least the first week of January, so it’s important people keep up to date with the latest forecast and warnings.”

-The UK Health Security Agency (UKHSA) has also issued an amber cold health alert for the health sector covering the North East and North West of England until 5 January.
-All other regions in England are under a yellow alert for this period.

-This means cold temperatures are likely to impact on the health and wellbeing of the population.
-Dr Agostinho Sousa, Head of Extreme Events and Health Protection at UKHSA, urged people to check in on neighbours, family, and friends as temperatures plummet.

-“As the colder weather sets in it is vital to check in on friends, family and neighbours that are most vulnerable,” he said.

-“The forecasted temperatures can have a serious impact on the health of some people, leading to increased risk of heart attacks, strokes and chest infections, particularly for individuals over the age of 65 and those with pre-existing health conditions.”
+“Low temperatures like these can have serious impacts on the health of some people, particularly older people and those with serious health conditions.

+“Exposure to cold can lead to increased risk of heart attacks, strokes and chest infections.

+“It is therefore really important, as the colder weather sets in, to check in on friends, family and neighbours that are most vulnerable.”

 Wednesday